simonw/s3-credentials/README.md

 ## Usage

 The `s3-credentials create` command is the core feature of this tool.
-Pass it one or more S3 bucket names and it will create a new user with permission to access just those specific buckets, then create access credentials for that user and output them to your console.
+Pass it one or more S3 bucket names, specify a policy (read-write, read-only or write-only) and it will return AWS credentials that can be used to access those buckets.

+These credentials can be **temporary** or **permanent**.

+- Temporary credentials can last for between 15 minutes and 12 hours.
+They are created using [STS.AssumeRole()](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
+- Permanent credentials never expire.
+They are created by first creating a dedicated AWS user, then assgning a policy to that user and creating and returning an access key for it.

 Make sure to record the `SecretAccessKey` because it will only be displayed once and cannot be recreated later on.

-In this example I create credentials for reading and writing files in my `static.niche-museums.com` S3 bucket:
+In this example I create permanent credentials for reading and writing files in my `static.niche-museums.com` S3 bucket:

 ```
 % s3-credentials create static.niche-museums.com